 2.4.
 Agreement with subject GoQ head nouns of co- and który-RCs.

-The study reported in Łęska (2016) shows that when a numeral subject is relativized, the relativization site also being the subject position, agreement with the verbal predicate inside the relative can be either default or full agreement with the nominal subject.
+The study reported in Łęska (2016) shows that when a numeral (GoQ) subject head noun is relativized, the relativization site also being the subject position, agreement with the verbal predicate inside the RC can be either default or full agreement.
 These two agreement options, however, depend on the grammatical gender of the head noun in combination with the RC type.
 In that study, co- and który-relatives were examined, the former with virile and non-virile, and the latter with non-virile GoQ head nouns.
 For each condition, two agreement options were compared, namely default vs. full agreement.
 As regards który-relatives, default agreement with the verbal predicate within the relative is possible only with non-virile subjects, in which case full agreement is still preferred.
 Virile subjects, on the other hand, allow only full agreement, as can be seen in (20).

 (20) a.
 Siedmiu mężczyzn, którzy weszli/*weszło